 Many of those same people who are receiving welfare fall under investigation for welfare fraud.
 The government has a specialized branch of investigators called public assistance fraud investigators.
 These agents investigate all possible cases of fraud against the public assistance program.
-Fraud can include a broad range of accusations including lying on an application, failing to report income or not reporting when you are no longer unemployed.
+Fraud can include a broad range of accusations including lying on an application, failing to report income, or not reporting when you are no longer unemployed.

 Welfare Fraud raises two felony charges under the Penal Code and Welfare and Institutions Code.
 A person will likely receive a letter in the mail informing them they are charged with two felony offenses: PC 118(a) and WI 10980(c)(2).
-PC 118 is perjury by false statement.
+PC 118 is perjury by false statements.
 This offense relates to the signature pages on every welfare application which requires that all information given to the State is true and correct.
 WI 10980(c)(2) is a felony for receiving aid or public assistance by fraud.
-Making a misrepresentation about your financial situation or another member of your household can be charges as felony fraud.
+Making a misrepresentation about your financial situation or another member of your household can be charged as felony fraud.

-In cases where the prosecutor charges the amount taken was over $950 there will also be a charge of PC 487 for grand theft.
+In cases where the prosecutor charges the amount taken was over $950, there will also be a charge of PC 487 for grand theft.
 What can be so difficult for people facing a criminal welfare fraud case is that often they are no longer on assistance.
 The case can arise from applications made many years earlier.
 Any felony fraud case requires an appearance in court.

 The important thing to remember with any welfare fraud situation is not to delay.
 Everyone should be proactive and seek good legal advice.
 Speaking with a criminal defense lawyer who handles welfare fraud is a good first step.